Skip to content

 Microcontroller: Nearly any board compatible with the Arduino software is supported

-CAN-FD: The library only supports CAN-FD controllers and transceivers compatible with the acan2517FD library.
+• CAN-FD controllers and transceivers compatible with the acan2517FD library

 There are two pieces of configuration that are board and controller specific.